trevnorris/defactor/README.md

 Defactor allows creating deferred objects with a many-to-many relationship between queues and triggers.
 By creating this type of event map there shouldn't be a need for callback insanity.
+The idea is to create new deferreds for different call types, then return new instances.
+By doing this the end user's API can be fully chained.
 Here's an example:

 ```javascript